Sam-Max/rcmltb/README.md

-mirror - Mirror to selected cloud unzipmirror - Mirror and extract to cloud zipmirror - Mirror and zip to cloud bulk - Mirror multilink txt or message file multizipmirror - Mirror and zip multiple files to cloud mirrorset - Select cloud/folder where to mirror mirrorbatch - Mirror Telegram files in batch to cloud leech - Leech from cloud to Telegram unzipleech - Leech and extract to Telegram bulkleech - Leech multilink txt or message file zipleech - Leech and zip to Telegram multizipleech - Leech and zip multiple files to Telegram leechbatch - Leech Telegram files in batch to Telegram ytdl - Mirror ytdlp supported link ytdlzip- Mirror and zip ytdlp supported link ytdlleech - Leech yt-dlp supported link
+mirror - Mirror to selected cloud unzipmirror - Mirror and extract to cloud zipmirror - Mirror and zip to cloud multizipmirror - Mirror and zip multiple files to cloud mirrorset - Select cloud/folder where to mirror mirrorbatch - Mirror Telegram files and links in batch to cloud leech - Leech from cloud to Telegram unzipleech - Leech and extract to Telegram zipleech - Leech and zip to Telegram multizipleech - Leech and zip multiple files to Telegram leechbatch - Leech Telegram files and links in batch to Telegram ytdl - Mirror ytdlp supported link ytdlzip- Mirror and zip ytdlp supported link ytdlleech - Leech yt-dlp supported link